mecha-cms/x.panel/README.md

 ### master

  - Added `invoke` property for every item in pages to be invoked within `_\lot\x\panel\page()` that would returns other properties to be merged to the current properties.
- - Added special license page for the panel extension.
  - Updated [F3H](https://github.com/taufik-nurrohman/f3h) version to 1.0.13.
  - Fixed bugs of user creation event which didn&rsquo;t store the pass data correctly.
  - Finished the restore feature.